karenpayneoregon/efcore-vbnet-scaffolding/DataGridViewExample1/readme.md

 Simple example working with .[Local](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbset-1.local?view=efcore-5.0) version of data which by following this code sample learn how to look at changes prior to performing save operation back to the database.

-Everything is `self-contained` e.g. all Entity Framework Core code is in this project while the project DataGridView1 relies on `NorthWindCore library`.
+While DataGridViewExample is self-contained, this version uses `NorthWindCoreLibrary` for all data operations.
+This is the `preferred` way to work with Entity Framework Core.

 **Local definition**